Header layout type (Themer)

 In this screenshot, the background image is set on the first row in the content area (along with a dark gray background overlay color set to 50% opacity), and that row's bottom padding is set to 160px to push down the page title so it doesn't interfere with the header.

-How Stick, Shrink, and Overlay settings work together
+How Sticky, Shrink, and Overlay settings work together

 You can enable all three sticky, shrink, and overlay settings, and here's how that all works together.